Late Cenozoic Ice Age: Glaciation of the southern hemisphere

 Australia drifted away from Antarctica forming the Tasmanian Passage, and South America drifted away from Antarctica forming the Drake Passage.
 This caused the formation of the Antarctic Circumpolar Current, a current of cold water surrounding Antarctica.
 This current still exists today, and is a major reason for why Antarctica has such an exceptionally cold climate.

 The Eocene-Oligocene Boundary 33.9 million years ago was the transition from the last greenhouse period to the present icehouse climate.
 At this point, when ~25% more of Antarctica's surface was above sea level and able to support land-based ice sheets relative to today, CO2 levels had dropped to 750 ppm.
 This was the beginning of the Late Cenozoic Ice Age.
 This was when the ice sheets reached the ocean, the defining point.

-33 million years ago was the evolution of the thylacinid marsupial (Badjcinus).

-The first balanids, cats, eucalypts, and pigs came about 30 million years ago.
-The brontothere and embrithopod mammals went extinct at this time.

 At 29.2 million years ago, there were three ice caps in the high elevations of Antarctica.
 One ice cap formed in the Dronning Maud Land.
 Another ice cap formed in the Gamburtsev Mountain Range.
 Another ice cap formed in the Transantarctic Mountains.
 At this point, the ice caps weren't very big yet.
 Most of Antarctica wasn't covered by ice.
 By 28.7 million years ago, the Gamburtsev ice cap was now much larger due to the colder climate.
 CO2 continued to fall and the climate continued to get colder.
 At 28.1 million years ago, the Gamburtsev and Transantarctic ice caps merged into a main central ice cap.
 At this point, ice was now covering a majority of the continent.

-28 million years ago was the time period in which the largest land mammal existed, the Paraceratherium.

 The Dronning Maud ice cap merged with the main ice cap 27.9 million years ago.
 This was the formation of the East Antarctic Ice Sheet.

-25 million years ago brought about the first deer.
-It also was the time period in which the largest flying bird existed, the Pelagornis sandersi.

 Global refrigeration set in 22 million years ago.

-20 million years ago brought about the first bears, giraffes, giant anteaters, and hyenas.
-There was also an increase in the diversity of birds.